-Jane is one of the mamas in our Healthy Mama, Happy Baby program.
+Jane is one of the mamas in our Whole Mamas Pregnancy Program.
 She and her husband of one year live in Miami.
 They are Whole30 alumni and currently working toward greater health while deciding when to start trying to conceive.
 Today we share Jane’s story in her own words.
 Do you have a Happy, Healthy Preconception, Pregnancy or Postpartum story?
 Email us at [email protected].

 Preparing for Pregnancy…